-As consumers, our behaviours, buying patterns and expectations have also changed significantly too, evidenced by the availability and use of computers and mobiles across the world.
-Having access to information 24/7, from almost anywhere, we value engaging experiences that provide a utility and/or a novelty.
-Innovations like barcodes, digital and mobile technologies are continually being tested to change or amend our retail experiences.
+As consumers, our behaviours, buying patterns and expectations have also changed significantly, as evidenced by the availability and use of computers and mobiles across the world.
+Having access to information 24/7, from almost anywhere, we value engaging experiences that provide utility and/or a novelty.
+Innovations like barcodes, and digital and mobile technologies are continually being tested to change or amend our retail experiences.
 Product packaging remains at the centre of these developments.

 The Re-birth of the Revolution?